maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 The [HTTP interface client](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface) no longer enforces a 5 second default timeout on methods with a blocking signature, instead relying on default timeout and configuration settings of the underlying HTTP client.
 See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

 The default order of mappings has been refined to be more consistent by changing `RouterFunctionMapping` order from 3 to -1 in Spring MVC.
-That means `RouterFunctionMapping` are now always ordered before `RequestMappingHandlerMapping` in both Spring MVC and Spring WebFlux.
+That means `RouterFunctionMapping` is now always ordered before `RequestMappingHandlerMapping` in both Spring MVC and Spring WebFlux.
 See [30278](https://github.com/spring-projects/spring-framework/issues/30278) for more details.

 ### Messaging Applications